UNLOCK FREE TRAINING

 h.
 Assists or directs in the procuring of prospects, calculated to result in the sale, exchange, or leasing of real estate or any interest in that real estate, or any improvements on that real estate.

-But note, that a real estate license is not required in these incidences [See 43-23-07], such as any person, partnership, association, corporation or limited liability company who is a bonafide owner or lessor or who accepts or markets leasehold interests in residential or agricultural property and performs any of the aforesaid acts with reference to property owned or leased by them, nor does it apply to regular employees thereof, when the acts are performed in the regular course of or as an incident to the management of the property and the investment therein.
+But not, that a real estate license is not required in these incidences [See 43-23-07], such as any person, partnership, association, corporation, or limited liability company who is a bonafide owner or lessor or who accepts or markets leasehold interests in residential or agricultural property and performs any of the acts mentioned above concerning property owned or leased by them, nor does it apply to regular employees thereof, when the acts are performed in the regular course of or as an incident to the management of the property and the investment therein.

 Violations Of North Dakota License Law